Ed Wood film 'Necromania' once again available: Sexually explicit micro-budget indie was one of cult director's final efforts

 Ed Wood movies

-Writer-director-producer and sometime actor Ed Wood (born on Oct.
+Screenwriter-director-producer and sometime actor Ed Wood (born on Oct.
 10, 1924, in Poughkeepsie, New York) had to resort to shooting his films with the microscopic-est of budgets, as he could find no backers.

-From the mid-1960s on, he devoted his energies to directing and writing erotic (some would call them pornographic) stories.
+From the mid-1960s on, Ed Wood devoted his energies to writing and directing erotic (some would call them pornographic) stories.